claresudbery/clare-wiki-ably/pages/coding/tools/flutter/flutter.md

   - Refactor some code to extract a new widget class
 - I found some things did not work for hot reload, but I'm not sure if that was because I was checking out different commits, which might have been interpreted differently than saving the contents of a file

+### Troubleshoot: Hot reload toolbar missing

+- It's possible to drag it and move it around the screen, so you might just have moved it somewhere odd
+- Try searching for "hot reload" or "floating toolbar" in settings (Cmd `,`)
+- If you still can't see the hot reload floating toolbar anywhere, try restarting VS Code.

 ## Widgets

 - Widgets are the elements from which you build every Flutter app.